-1. Identify when you are stressed
+1. Identify when you are stressed.

 There is a range of verified tests specific to pregnant patients to help doctors assess the level of anxiety and stress in a patient such as the Pregnancy Stress Rating Scale.
 However, no test can replace the patients’ insight into her own situation.

-Recognizing that you are stressed enables you to seek help.
+Recognising that you are stressed enables you to seek help.
 Good social support is essential in reducing stress, especially during pregnancy.
 You are going through a drastic change in your life and should not hesitate to reach out to friends or relatives.

-2. Rationalizing your outlook towards pregnancy
+2. Rationalising your outlook towards pregnancy.

-Rationalizing your outlook to one that truly represents how you feel can reduce the stress of performing to expectations we impose on ourselves.
+Rationalising your outlook to one that truly represents how you feel can reduce the stress of performing to expectations we impose on ourselves.

-3. Choose activities to help yourself relax
+3. Choose activities to help yourself relax.

 Relaxation can be thought of in 2 categories, active and passive.
 Exercise is an example of active relaxation, low-intensity exercise such as walking is a good activity to maintain throughout the pregnancy.

-Passive Relaxation is another means of de-stressing, particularly when you are tired from a long day at work and do not really feel like exercising.
-Passive Relaxation focuses more on decreasing the mental aspect of your stress, meditation and deep breathing techniques are some of the ways to achieve this.
+Passive relaxation is another means of de-stressing, particularly when you are tired from a long day at work and do not really feel like exercising.
+Passive relaxation focuses more on decreasing the mental aspect of your stress, meditation and deep breathing techniques are some of the ways to achieve this.